Online Gaming and Gambling in Czech

 Since 1993 gambling licences were granted by the Ministry of Finance to only FIVE companies (Sazka, Tipsport, Synot Tip, Chance and Fortuna).
 Now anybody knows that if you walk into any of their shops around Prague that you are going into a Bookmakers with odds written on boards and betting requires filling in bits of paper but all of them want an online gaming presence and all want it to be licenced.
 The only significant change in that original legislation came in 2012 and only affected lotteries.
 Previous to 2017 the government simply charged a tax of 20% on all gross winnings on top of the company tax rate of 19%.
 But what about the online gaming market?

-The number of people willing to visit casino after casino looking for games to play or bet on has grown so much that the government has taken an interest.
-They want a piece of the pie as well even if it is disguised as part of a social program (studies show the poorest in society are more likely to gamble).
+Just in case I’ve got Australians on the site you can read about pokies sections here but, people looking for online games in general to play or bet on has grown so much that the government has taken an interest.
+They want a piece of the pie as well even if it is disguised as part of a social program (studies show the poorest in society are more likely to gamble and the emerging trend of traveling alone is making this a popular pastime for solo travellers).
 This focus on gaming really started after 2014 when a man called Andrej Babiš became finance minister.
 A businessman and billionaire it seems he was determined to highlight the lack of regulation and hence the lack of generated income for the country.
 Laws drafted in mid-2016 came into force in January 2017 which directly affected the whole Czech gambling market.
 As well as restricting the licences of physical casinos in Prague there has been a big push on the online gaming outlets both national and international.